Andy Mineo: Career

 After graduating from The City College of New York (CCNY), Mineo, along with Leonard, joined a rap group called Fat Camp, which subsequently won a song contest for WJPZ-FM and signed to Syracuse University's Marshall Street Records.
-The group opened up for major acts such as Jadakiss, The Roots and Common, as well as members of the underground scene, such as Immortal Technique and Dead Prez, when said artists performed at the University.
+The group opened up for major acts such as Jadakiss, The Roots and Common, as well as members of the underground scene, such as Immortal Technique and Dead Prez, when said artists performed at the university.
 In 2006, the group recorded and released a studio album entitled The Food.

 In his first year of college, Mineo met the producer Alex Medina and through him discovered the urban evangelism project T.R.U.C.E.
 After hearing the song "Price Tag" by Da' T.R.U.T.H., Mineo decided to close his studio and rededicate his life to Christ.
 He also left Fat Camp, which promptly dissolved.
-Although he is a Christian, he chooses to not to identify as a "Christian rapper", because he feels the label turns some people off.
+Although he is a Christian, he chooses not to identify as a "Christian rapper", because he feels the label turns some people off.

 Following the closure of his studio, Mineo went on tour with T.R.U.C.E.
 He released his first mixtape, Sin is Wack.
 Mineo explained in an interview that he came up with the concept of the "Sin is Wack" title through his work with T.R.U.C.E.
 Following this release, Mineo sang on the Lecrae song "Background" from Rehab in 2010 and "Reverse" from Blacklight by Tedashii in 2011.
 Mineo explained to Rapzilla "Background" was his first attempt at singing, and following the success of that song he received subsequent requests.
 The Christian Manifesto claimed that Mineo's hook for "Background" made Rehab one of the best Christian albums to date, and stated that Mineo became one of the most sought after artists, particularly for singing hooks.
 When asked about his recognition as a singer instead of an emcee, Mineo stated that "I enjoy making melodies", and said he wasn't too concerned about rapping when he supplied hooks for songs and was content with the opportunity to serve in any capacity.
 Mineo contributed to "Put On" from Captured by Flame and "The Reunion Cypha" on Stop the Funeral by The Ambassador.
 He released the single "In My City" in 2011 as part of the God in My City Movement prayer walk that Mineo was involved in.
 The song was reported by Rapzilla to become an "anthem for a lot of people."

 On July 28, 2011, at Legacy Conference 2011, Reach Records announced that Mineo had signed with the label.
 Upon signing with the label, Mineo abandoned the stage name C-Lite, stating that he "never really liked the name" and that his signing marked a good time to transition to his legal name.
 He released his debut mixtape on Reach Records, Formerly Known, on September 29, 2011.